AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 #### Implement Allowance Smart Contract

-The implementation of the Role smart contract inside file `src/AllowanceContract.cs` is as follows:
+The implementation of the AllowanceContract inside file `src/AllowanceContract.cs` is as follows:

 ```csharp title="src/AllowanceContract.cs"
 using AElf.Sdk.CSharp;